Skip to main content Go to Site Map

 This welcome pack is designed to give you an idea of what to expect during the first weeks of your course.
 Please take the time to read it carefully and take particular note of the pre-course preparation.
 We hope that you'll enjoy a happy and productive time with us, and we look forward to meeting you in October.

-On behalf of my team, I am delighted to welcome you to Arts University Bournemouth.
+On behalf of the team, I am delighted to welcome you to Arts University Bournemouth.

 Within this Welcome Guide, you'll find important information on preparing for starting your studies.
 Please read this carefully and refer to it before commencing your course.
 The course team and I are excited to welcome you in October.
 We're very much looking forward to meeting you.